Frederik IV, King of Denmark and Norway

 In 1699, Frederik began a relationship with Elisabeth Helene von Vieregg, a lady-in-waiting to his unmarried sister Sophia Hedwig.
 In 1703, without divorcing his wife Louise, Frederik made a bigamous marriage to Elisabeth.
 After Elisabeth died in 1704 due to childbirth complications giving birth to a son Frederik Gyldenløve, Frederik IV gave her an elaborate funeral.
 Little Frederik Gyldenløve lived for only nine months.

-After the death of Elisabeth, Frederik began an affair with her lady-in-waiting, Charlotte Helene von Schindel.
-In 1709, Frederik wanted to again make a bigamous marriage but received strong opposition from the church which told him that the law against bigamy also applied to kings.
+After Elisabeth died, Frederik began an affair with her lady-in-waiting, Charlotte Helene von Schindel.
+In 1709, Frederik again wanted to marry bigamously but received strong opposition from the church which told him that the law against bigamy also applied to kings.
 Charlotte and Frederik had a daughter in 1710 who died in infancy.

-After the death of Queen Louise on March 15, 1721, Frederik and Anna Sophie were married in a second formal wedding conducted with great ceremony on April 4, 1721.
-Although the marriage was still scandalous, it was not declared morganatic and Anna Sophie was crowned as Queen at Frederiksberg Palace in May 1721.
+After Queen Louise died on March 15, 1721, Frederik and Anna Sophie were married in a second formal wedding conducted with great ceremony on April 4, 1721.
+Although the marriage was still scandalous, it was not declared morganatic and Anna Sophie was crowned Queen of Denmark at Frederiksberg Palace in May 1721.

 Anna Sophie Reventlow; Credit – Wikipedia